FractalZeroShadow/The-CoRE-Codex/Glossary.md

-# Fractal Codex Glossary & Orientation
+# Fractal Codex Glossary & Orientation (v2.0)
 ## Orientation

-- **The Codex is not a linear path, but a recursive engine.** Each file is both a standalone theory and a specific application of the system’s universal logic.
+* **The Codex is not a linear path, but a recursive engine.** Each file is both a standalone theory and a specific application of the system’s universal logic.
-- **There is no “beginner’s guide” — engagement is itself the diagnostic and transformation.**
+* **There is no “beginner’s guide”.** Engagement is itself the diagnostic and transformation.
-- **Points of confusion are not errors, but structural data.** The system is designed to reveal your own axioms and boundaries through encounter with its paradoxes.
+* **Points of confusion are not errors, but structural data.** The system is designed to reveal your own axioms and boundaries through encounter with its paradoxes.
-- **FRACTAL_POSTCARDS** and **USE_CASES** are not “appendices” but living, recursive compressions and use scenarios.
-They model the Codex’s operational and poetic recursion.
+* **/Insights/** are not "appendices" but living, recursive compressions and **koans** of the core logic.
-- **THEORY** are not “add-ons,” but recursive closures: each one demonstrates, in a new domain, how the Codex’s core logic both explains and is constrained by the reality it models.
+* The **The-CoRE-Loom** repo contains the practical, "how-to" protocols.
+It is not an "add-on" but the **"chassis"** designed to run the **"engine"** (this Codex).

 > The Fractal Codex is not a message, but a mirror and a tool.
 Use it to map the boundaries of your own logic.
 To then navigate the fog at the edge of all maps.